tmarbach/accele-wrapper/README.txt

 	 4 columns labeled: Behavior, accX, accY, accZ rows with missing values in any of the four columns will be ignored.

-If using the -r (wild-data) flag the file must be in .xlsx format
+The classes h, m, and f are automatically converted to the strike class (t) If using the -r (wild-data) flag the file must be in .xlsx or .csv format